 Invoices for services are generated at that point in time.
 Invoices are usually payable within 30 days.

 Sale of goods

-Customers obtain control of goods when the good is transferred to the customer.
+Customers obtain control of goods Revenue is recognised at a when the good is transferred to the point in time in the amount of customer.

 Invoices for goods are generated at a point in time.